-Abuses of human rights in Turkmenistan society is arguably seen most ostensibly in their treatment of political dissidents.
+The abuses of human rights in Turkmenistan society is arguably seen most ostensibly in their treatment of political dissidents.
 The number of individuals jailed for political reasons remains unknown, due to the lack of transparency within the justice system.
 Trials often close off the public; independent monitoring of criminal cases can result in imprisonment or other forms of punitive action.

 Due to this lack of transparency, the whereabouts of political dissident Gulgeldy Annaniazov, arrested in 2008, was not known publically until 2015.
 Annaniazov continues to serve an 11-year sentence.
-Estimatedly, the fate of at least dozens of other political dissidents remains unknown.
+The fate of at least dozens of other political dissidents remains unknown.
 Despite its membership in the U.N., the Turkmen government ignored all requests to release certain victims of these enforced disappearances.

 According to the “Prove They Are Alive,” campaign, three government officials died of unknown causes within the last two years.
 This includes Yolly Gurbanmuradov, a former deputy minister in charge of the gas industry, who died in December 2015; Annadurdy Annasakhedov, the former head of the department of counterintelligence, who died in February 2016; and Vekil Durdyev, a former state security officer, who died in August 2016.

 In addition to this, both the U.S. State Department’s report, as well as the Amnesty International’s report, details the treatment of many inmates in Turkmen prisons.
-Torture appears as a commonality, and carried out in various ways including electric shocks, asphyxiation with a plastic bag, rape, forcing inmates to stay outside in extremely hot or cold temperatures for long periods of time and to even forcibly administering hallucinogenic or psychotropic drugs.
+Torture appears as a commonality and is carried out in various ways including electric shocks, asphyxiation with a plastic bag, rape, forcing inmates to stay outside in extremely hot or cold temperatures for long periods of time and even forcibly administering hallucinogenic or psychotropic drugs.

 Unfortunately, despite its constitution declaring the country as a presidential republic and secular democracy, an authoritarian regime runs the nation; ensuring that the citizen’s ability to change the government is futile.
 In order to reform the abusive human rights in Turkmenistan, a reform in government is mandatory.